thegenemyers/FASTGA/README.md

 increase the time taken by a factor of 10 and the file size by a factor of almost 100 !
 This can be ameliorated somewhat by running LAStoPAF with more threads, controllable with the -T option.

+The -g option is an interim flag that allows one to turn on gap reduction when producing the alignments required to effect the -m or -x options.
+Alignment computed under simple Levenstein tend to smear characters of one sequence across a large insert in the other sequence.
+Affine gap costs avoid this